 Mortgage applications (Uniform Residential Loan Applications, or “1003 forms”) ask for detailed information about income, employment, assets, and liabilities.
 Common misrepresentations that can lead to federal scrutiny include:

 Inflating income – claiming a higher salary or listing fake side businesses to appear more creditworthy.
+Income fraud is a specific type of misrepresentation that can lead to severe penalties.

 Falsifying employment – listing an employer that doesn’t exist or claiming a longer job history than reality.